 De Montfort University (DMU) is fully committed to implementing The Concordat.
-In line with DMU's Research Strategy, the Research Services Directorate and Graduate School Office (GSO) work with faculties to support our researchers in their research and career development.
+In line with DMU's Research Strategy, the Research Services Directorate and Doctoral College work with faculties to support our researchers in their research and career development.
 We seek to align our activities to the seven key principles of The Concordat which cover all areas of research activity.

 Activities and Programmes

 The University has a number of activities and programmes which are aimed towards implementing The Concordat, these include:

 - Specific researcher training development programmes and events;